philcryer/basejump/README.md

     <img alt="Fedora Linux logo" src="imgs/logo_fedora.png">
   </picture>
 </div>

+> [!NOTE]
+> some current distros have an older version of `neovim` (0.11.2 and prior) in their repositories which `lazyVim` doesn't support, basejump currently targets:

 Soon I want to add more Ansible logic for setting up and configuring a desktop environment, as my current [Hyprland](https://github.com/hyprwm/Hyprland) desktop manager's configs are very many and customized, not something I want to do over, and over, again across multiple hosts!